 Verify the domain ownership with an email or uploading a file on the server.
 I prefer email.

-Choose email as domain control validation method and select an email that you have access to.
+Choose email as a domain control validation method and select an email that you have access to.

-Enter contact details again for the certificate.
-Make sure in the Administrative contact, you use an email where you want the certificate to be sent.
+Enter the contact details again for the certificate.
+Make sure in the Administrative contact, and you use an email where you want the certificate to be sent.

 You should see the summary of everything done so far.